Printed from www.nzmeccano.com

 Programming the Arduino

-If you bought an experimenter’s kit you will have already learned quite a lot about programming the Arduino.
+If you bought a starter kit you will have already learned quite a lot about programming the Arduino.
 Whether or not you have done this, you should investigate and use all of these resources:

 • A book on programming the Arduino.
 Several are available from Amazon.